 Building a website is one side of the task.
 However, if you don't host it, no one will even know it exists.
 When you host your website, people can visit it through your address, or URL.
 Hosting also makes it possible for you to store your website data or information in the cloud.
 You can move your data from one hosting platform to another.
 Some recommended hosting platforms are Bluehost, Hostgator, and Dreamhost.

 A website design gives your website a professional look that makes it worth visiting.
 You can design the website yourself or get a professional designer to do it.
 That way you get a bespoke design for your website.
 However, templates are easy, quick, and cost-effective ways to design your website, and it will still have a professional look.
 Just make sure to set up a coming soon page so your potential visitors know that the fresh content is being prepared, while the work under the hood remains visible only to your eyes.

 Branding is an integral part of the website building process.
-You communicate your brand identity mostly through your logo.
-There’s no doubt that other aspects of your business project your brand image.
+You communicate your brand identity mostly through your created logo.
+There's no doubt that other aspects of your business project your brand image.
 But a logo speaks volumes of what your brand represents.
-That’s why you must have your logo ready before you even begin the journey of developing your first website.
+That's why you must have your design logo ready before you even begin the journey of developing your first website.

 What people see and read from your website determines if they would do business with you.
 The images you use must be of high-quality, and it mustn't violate copyright laws.
 You also need great pieces of web copy to drive home your brand message.
 Every page of your website requires a description.

 It could be expensive always to employ the services of a professional graphics designer.
 Though they deliver quality images most of the time, it could eat deep into your budget.
 The saving grace is to have an image editor.
 That way, you could work on your images yourself without having to run back to a graphics designer.
-You can use some free image editors like BeFunky, Pixlr, and PicMonkey.
+You can use some free image editors like Visme, BeFunky, Pixlr, and PicMonkey.

 You don't want to set up your website and go to sleep.
 You have to monitor and track how your website and its content are performing.
 The easiest and most affordable way to do this is to get Google Analytics to your website.
 You use it to analyze activities on your sites and how visitors are interacting with you.